pretix/pretix/doc/api/resources/orders.rst

-downloads                             list of objects            List of ticket download options ├ output                              string                     Ticket output provider (e.g. ``pdf``, ``passbook``) └ url                                 string                     Download URL
+downloads                             list of objects            List of ticket download options ├ output                              string                     Ticket output provider (e.g. ``pdf``, ``passbook``) └ url                                 string                     Download URL answers                               list of objects            Answers to user-defined questions ├ question                            integer                    Internal ID of the answered question ├ answer                              string                     Text representation of the answer └ options                             list of integers           Internal IDs of selected option(s)s (only for choice types)
 ===================================== ========================== =======================================================